samyuiyer/COVID19-Data-Visualizer/README.md

 To load a file: The user's input indicates the folder name which contains all the CSV files.
 By default, files will be loaded from a folder labeled time_data, but the user's inputted name will change this.

 To save a file: The user will input a file name, to which the currently selected filters/customizations will be applied and stored as a CSV file.

-## For grader:

-Which team members were on same xteam together?

-None

-Other notes or comments to the grader:

-For a description on how to use this program, click "Help" in the upper menu bar, and then "Tutorial".

 ## Future Work: